HShawnSun/Asteroid-Composition-Analysis-Oxford-University/README.md

-# Oxford-AI&ML-Program-Project
+# Oxford-Asteroid-Composition-Analysis

-## The Project Tasks of Oxford Summer School with Asteroid composition analysis.
+## The Project Tasks of Oxford Summer School on Asteroid composition analysis.
 Student: He  Sun

 ### Grade: A